Kgkkjjj/movieAPI/README.md

 - `/anime` - Returns a list of anime from the remote repo.
 - `/anime/count` - Total count of anime entries.
 - `/anime/random` - Retrieve a random anime show.
+- `/anime/sorted_by_title` - Anime shows sorted alphabetically by title.
+- `/anime/latest` - Retrieve the last anime show in the list.
 - `/anime/{id}` - Look up an anime show by numeric `id`.
 - `/anime/search?q=title` - Search anime by title substring.